SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--communication.md

 - [Organizational Assets](https://docs.microsoft.com/sharepoint/organization-assets-library), such as agreed imagery, iconography, are standardized for communications use.
 - Written content is formatted and presented to support online reading patterns and accessibility standards
 - Communications are sampled for style, effectiveness etc. and guidance on improvement is offered.
+- Content creation tools offer writing refinements and suggest tone guidance at teh point of creation.
-- Some Compliance and DLP rules are enabled
+- Some Compliance and DLP rules are enabled.

 #### Impacts